maybeLee/COMET/README.md

-## Notice
-The currenct artifact is not ready.
-We are preparing the final version.

 ## Bugs

 To date, we have detected 32 bugs, including 21 confirmed bugs and 7 out of those confirmed bugs have been fixed.
 See [here](./evaluations/bugs.csv) for details.